outdreamer/build-a-cure-1/docs/tasks/ideas.md

     - these mental processes can be used in different positions, for different functions:

+      - empathy
+        - deriving starting point & other core objects like intent functions, priority attributes, etc

+      - stereotype
+        - fitting objects without the need for accuracy (like when mining structural similarities for pattern gains)

       - creativity
         - new paths/combinations
         - alternate paths/combinations